 - Start by peeling your potatoes and cutting them in about 1 inch chunks.
 Cutting the potatoes will make it faster to cook and easier to mash.
 (If you want to leave skin on, make sure to wash potatoes well.)

-- Add the potatoes to the pot and pour in enough water to cover the potatoes comfortably.
+- Add the potatoes to the pot and pour in enough cold water to cover the potatoes comfortably.

-- Add the bay leaf, some salt, and dill weed.
-Bring to boil over medium-high heat and lower the heat to medium.
-Cook on medium heat until the potatoes are cooked all the way through and starting to fall apart.
+- Add the bay leaf, some salt, half the black pepper, and dill weed.
+Bring water to boil over medium-high heat and lower the heat to medium.
+Cook over medium heat until the potatoes are cooked all the way through and starting to fall apart.
+(Easy way to tell if the potatoes are done is to stick a fork into it.)

 - Drain potatoes and save at least a 1/2 cup of cooking water.

 - Mash it until it's nicely smooth.
 Taste to see if you need to add more salt.